 - Try drinking liquids with a straw unless it makes you cough or clear your throat.
-If this occurs, please discuss with the dietitian or speech language pathologist. - Have 5 to 6 small meals a day, instead of 3 larger meals. - Drink frequently throughout the day and with meals (high protein, high calorie). - Food and drink should be at room temperature. - Change the texture of foods to make them easier to chew and swallow (chop, mince, mash or puree). - Avoid rough, dry foods that can scratch and irritate the mouth/throat. - Limit foods such as citrus fruits and juices, tomatoes and foods made with tomato sauce, pepper, hot sauce, or spicy meat.
+If this occurs, please discuss with the dietitian or speech language pathologist. - Have 5 to 6 small meals a day, instead of 3 larger meals. - Drink frequently throughout the day and with meals (high protein, high calorie). - Food and drink should be at room temperature. - Change the texture of foods to make them easier to chew and swallow i.e chop, mince, mash or puree. - Avoid rough dry foods that can scratch and irritate the mouth and throat. - Limit foods such as citrus fruits and juices, tomatoes and foods made with tomato sauce, pepper, or hot sauce.